Hu-Hanyang/Robust-HJRL/README.md

 ### Working Logs
 #### 3.27
 I suspect there is something wrong with the env because training still has no effect.

+#### 3.28
+Somethings to do:
+1. Check the thrust and torque calculation in the current env compared with the original one: check the magnitude;
+2. Transfer the PWMs to the current env to replace the rmps;
+3. As for the original env, remove all the noisy things and train the policy again;
+4. Implement different method: use Boltzmann distribution with one fixed disturbance level;
+5. Revise the draft: point out the former drawbacks and corresponding our method to fix those problems.